0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 Claims are automatically processed on a destination chain so that users don’t have to perform extra steps, or add additional transaction gas fees, to receive their tokens on the destination chain.

-The auto-claim script is not open source at the time of writing.

 ### How to run the auto-claim script

 Clone the [auto-claim service repo](https://github.com/0xPolygon/auto-claim-service) and follow the README instructions making sure to include all required parameters in the `.env` file before running `npm install`, `npm build`, and `npm run`.